kennyhyun/kennyhyun.github.com/_i18n/en/_posts/2020-08-01-set-up-algo-vpn-in-oracle-cloud.markdown

 Using VPN abroad sometimes has advantages but paying a VPN service subscription could cost more than it worth.

-What if you already have a VPS aboard?
+However, what if you already have a VPS aboard?
 There seems to be a free VPS hosting nowadays.

 As I told in the previous post,
 I tried to set Algo VPN server in Oracle Cloud.